rows-s/ircmsg_bigO_notation/README.md

 # ircmsg_o_notation
-Real example that O(n) does not work all the time.
+An example that O(n) does not work all the time on a real code.

 There are 2 realisation of raw irc messages parser: